-The Content Specialist III-Science is responsible for the test development activities for one or more assessment programs or projects.
+The Content Specialist III - Science is responsible for the test development activities for one or more assessment programs or projects.
 These assessment programs or projects may be traditional large-scale summative assessments, curriculum-embedded and formative assessments, content or item specifications, enterprise products or project work often related to research or expanding the use of technology in assessments.
 An aspect of the role is to create and analyze test designs, conduct internal reviews and lead meetings with content specialists to discuss and resolve issues.
-The Content Specialist III-Science starts up test development work associated with new contracts or projects under minimal supervision and mentors test development staff.
-The Content Specialist III-Science also serves as lead developer, demonstrating project management ability, time management, ability to work independently, ability to train and coordinate team members and item writers.
+The Content Specialist III - Science starts up test development work associated with new contracts or projects under minimal supervision and mentors test development staff.
+The Content Specialist III - Science must be capable of serving as a lead developer, demonstrating project management ability, time management, ability to work independently, ability to train and coordinate team members and item writers.
 Additional responsibilities include the following:

 Consult with clients and project management staff to map out the test development components of new large-scale customized assessment contracts.

 Contribute to conceptualization, specifications, and creation of innovative content and new assessment products, systems, or services.

 Use databases and technology tools to construct, track and edit items.

 Create and refine a wide variety of items (including multiple-choice, short answer, constructed response, evidence-based response, technology-enhanced, module, performance tasks) aligned to standards.
 Also develop item-specific scoring guides, distractor rationales, or other supplemental item information.